 Make Some Feathered Friends at KL Bird Park

 Love birds?
 You’ll want to make time on your itinerary to hang out KL Bird Park, known to have the world’s largest free-flight walk-in aviary.
 Here you’ll find over 3000 birds of varying species from around the world, many of which are not in cages or enclosures.
-Zones one and two make up the free flight aviary, which feels a bit like walking through a tropical rainforest, complete with colourful bird flying above you.
+Zones one and two make up the free flight aviary, which feels a bit like walking through a tropical rainforest, complete with colorful birds flying above you.

 See Some Undersea Life at Aquaria KLCC